Semilore317/Semilore317/README.md

 ## Hi there 👋
 - 🌱 I’m currently learning advanced Python and SQL for advanced Data Analysis
-- 🔭 My toolbelt spans across HTML, CSS, Javascript, ReactJS, Tailwind, Sass,Python,SQL & Java.
+- 🔭 My toolbelt spans across HTML, CSS, Javascript, Typescript, ReactJS, TailwindCSS, Sass,Python,SQL & Java.
 - I'm currently studying Computer Science at the University Of Ibadan, The Premier University in Nigeria

 # How to reach me: